 - Using Novel Methods

-- Include investigators from diverse disciplines and departments
+- Include investigators (senior and junior) from diverse disciplines and departments

 - Develop and strengthen partnerships with individual researchers, other departments, and UTMB Centers

-- Collect preliminary data to be used to apply for extramural funding
+- Collect preliminary data for extramural funding of translational research

-- Translate basic discoveries into new classes of biomedical products and practices
+- Translate novel methods into new classes of biomedical products and practices

-- May include imaging, biomarkers, phenotyping, mass spectroscopy, assay development, study design, informatics, or other novel methods
+- May include imaging, biomarkers, phenotyping, mass spectroscopy, assay development, study design, informatics, or others

 All applicants are strongly encouraged to contact the Coordination Core at CTSA@utmb.edu or (409) 747-2872